Climate Change (Information Disclosure Based on TCFD Recommendations)

 Medium term

-• Expansion of the Green Ball Project and promotion of the
+• Expansion of the Green Ball Project and promotion of

-corporate PPA business
+the PPA model business

-• Development of sales channels for new markets utilizing the
+• Development of sales channels for new markets

-manufacturing site problem-solving platform Genbato
+utilizing the manufacturing site problem-solving

-Resilience Increased severity of weather
+Physical Resilience Increased severity of weather events

-events (storm and flood damage)
+(storm and flood damage)

 Short term